 SME Stories: Sunamp with William Edrich, Global Head of C&I

 The Sunamp vision originated from the basic understanding that energy storage is at the very heart of making renewables and energy efficiency work.
 Yet, with over twice as much heat and cooling energy consumed in the world economy as electricity, so why wasn’t thermal energy storage a major topic of interest or development?

 An inspirational team of scientists, researchers, business professionals and engineers, developed a patented and unrivalled Sunamp Heat Battery energy storage technology.

 William Edrich joined Sunamp in January 2019 as the Global Head of Commercial and Industrial to lead the company’s ambitious growth plans.
-With over 25 years’ experience in the energy sector and over 12 years at Board level, Mr Edrich explains how the Innovator Support Platform is helping Sunamp take their technology to a new markets such as demand side response.
+With over 25 years’ experience in the energy sector and over 12 years at Board level, Mr Edrich explains how the Energy Launchpad is helping Sunamp take their technology to a new markets such as demand side response.

 Business Name: Sunamp